materialsproject/fireworks/docs/installation_tutorial.rst

 3. Confirm that you can access the FireServer from your FireWorker::

     launchpad_run.py -l my_launchpad.yaml get_fw 1

+.. note:: If you cannot connect to the database from a remote server, you might want to check your Firewall settings and ensure that port 27017 (the default Mongo port) is open/forwarded.
+For Macs, you might try the `Port Map <http://www.codingmonkeys.de/portmap/>`_ application to easily open ports.

 This should print out a FireWork.